godaddy/gasket/packages/gasket-plugin-intl/README.md

   (default: `./public/locales`)
 - `manifestFilename` - (string) Change the name of the manifest file (default:
   `locales-manifest.json`)
 - `serveStatic` - (boolean|string) Enables ability to serve static locale files.
   If set to `true`, the app will use the `defaultPath` as the static endpoint path.
 This option can also be set to a string, to be used as the static endpoint path.
 - `modules` - (boolean|object) Enable locale files collation from node modules.
   Disabled by default, enable by setting to an object with options below, or set to `true` to use the default options.
 See [Module Locales] section.
   - `localesDir` - (string) Lookup dir for module files (default: `locales`)
   - `excludes` - (string[]) List of modules to ignore
+- `nextRouting` - (boolean) Enable [Next.js Routing] when used with [@gasket/plugin-nextjs]. (default: true)

 #### Example config